 There is a pretty big difference in the feel of the Casper and the Tempur-Pedic mattresses.
 The Casper uses a springier foam at the top of its mattress.
 It returns to its original shape fairly quickly.
-WIth Tempur-Pedic, you slowly sink into it, and when you move around the foam takes a bit of time to respond.
-Whether having more responsiveness is good or bad comes down to your personal preference, so one is not necessarily better than the other.
+WIth Tempur-Pedic, sleepers will slowly sink into it, and when they move around the foam takes a bit of time to respond.
+Whether having more responsiveness is good or bad comes down to someone’s personal preference, so one is not necessarily better than the other.

-- You Want A More Responsive Mattress– As I mentioned earlier, the Casper has a more responsive feel than almost all of the Tempur-Pedic models.
-If you want more bounce/response from your mattress, Casper might be the way to go.
+- People Who Want A More Responsive Mattress– As I mentioned earlier, the Casper has a more responsive feel than almost all of the Tempur-Pedic models.
+If someone wants more bounce/response from their mattress, Casper might be the way to go.

-- You Want Extra Value– Because Casper sells direct-to-consumer, they are able to price their mattress much lower than Tempur-Pedic can.
-For that simple reason, you can probably get a little more value from Casper.
+- Those Who Want Extra Value– Because Casper sells direct-to-consumer, they are able to price their mattress much lower than Tempur-Pedic can.
+For that simple reason, people can probably get a little more value from Casper.

-- You Have Average Sleeping Needs/Characteristics– Casper is a good fit if you aren’t looking for something overly firm or overly soft.
-It’s good if you aren’t overly heavy or very lightweight.
-If you have average needs/characteristics, Casper could be a good fit.
+- People Have Average Sleeping Needs/Characteristics– Casper is a good fit if someone isn’t looking for something overly firm or overly soft.
+It’s good if people aren’t overly heavy or very lightweight.
+If someone has average needs/characteristics, Casper could be a good fit.

-- You Want Firmness Options– Tempur-Pedic has a mattress that caters to every type of firmness that you could ask for, from very soft to very firm.
+- People Who Want Firmness Options– Tempur-Pedic has a mattress that caters to every type of firmness that someone could ask for, from very soft to very firm.
 This goes in contrast to Casper’s one-firmness-for-all concept.

-- You Like The Slow-Moving Memory Foam Feel– If you like slowly sinking into your mattress and having it envelop you and contour around you, then you will probably like what Tempur-Pedic has to offer.
+- Those Who Like The Slow-Moving Memory Foam Feel– If someone likes slowly sinking into their mattress and having it envelop them and contour around them, then they will probably like what Tempur-Pedic has to offer.

-- You Want To Buy From A More Established Company– Tempur-Pedic has been around for decades now.
+- People Who Want To Buy From A More Established Company– Tempur-Pedic has been around for decades now.
 That means you get the benefit of thousands of reviews from consumers who have had their mattress for years.